NUND 450. Applied Statistics. 3 Units.

 NUND 609.
 Theoretical Foundations of Educational Testing and Evaluation.
 2 Units.

-In this course an overview of theories on educational measurement and evaluation is provided.
-Methods of evaluating teaching effectiveness, student learning, and student performance are explored with particular emphasis being placed on test construction and analysis.
+In this course, an overview of educational measurement and evaluation is provided.
+Methods of evaluating teaching effectiveness, student learning, and student performance are explored.
 Prereq or Coreq: NUND 509.

 NUND 610.
 Translating Evidence into Nursing Practice.
 3 Units.

 This course focuses on methods for developing best practice protocols, and translating them into practice.

 Under the guidance of the faculty advisor and designated mentor(s), the student will develop, implement and evaluate a specific clinical practice experience that strengthens and expands current expertise.
 This practicum will synthesize previous coursework.
 Prereq or Coreq: NUND 504.

 NUND 612.
 Transformational Leadership in Executive Nursing Practice.
 3 Units.

 This course will focus on transformational leadership and entrepreneurial concepts as applied to executive nursing practice.
 This course will include theoretical understandings of innovation, visioning and inspirational skills to lead change and improve clinical nurse and patient/client outcomes at the organizational system level, within the context of complex health care systems.
 Prereq: NUND 512.

 NUND 615.
 Teaching Practicum.
 1 - 6 Units.

 In this preceptored teaching practicum, the student may engage in classroom, laboratory, and clinical teaching assignments in nursing.
 The student will be expected to use current educational theory and nursing knowledge in completing the practicum experience (minimum 60 hours).
 Offered as NUND 615 and NURS 621.
 Prereq: NUND 509 and NUND 609.

 NUND 619.
 Proposal Development.
 1 - 2 Units.